 After this first calculation round, StockCharts.com then ranks these stocks by their indicator score.
 Keep in mind that these stocks are ranked solely within their group, such as large-caps, mid-caps and small-caps.
 This article will first show a simplified example using ten stocks sorted by indicator score.
 The stock with the highest score gets the highest technical rank (10), while the stock with the lowest score gets the lowest technical rank (1).
 The rankings are then filled in according to the indicator score.

 StockCharts Technical Rank goes into much more detail.
 First, the rankings extend from 0.00 to 99.99, with 0 being the absolute weakest and 99.99 being the absolute strongest.
 No stock will score a perfect 100.
-Second, StockCharts.com creates “buckets” to sort the stocks within a group.
-These are like percentiles.
+Second, StockCharts.com creates “buckets” (akin to percentiles) to sort the stocks within a group.
 Using an example with a universe of 500 stocks, ten equal buckets would be created and each bucket would have 50 stocks (50 x 10 = 500).
 The 50 stocks with the lowest indicator scores go into the bottom bucket and have SCTRs ranging from 0 to 10.
 The 50 stocks with the highest indicator scores go into the top bucket and have SCTRs ranging from 90 to 99.99.
 Each bucket will then be filled accordingly and further sorted within the bucket.
 The end result is 500 stocks ranked from 0 to 99.99 and spread relatively evenly across the ranking pool.

 The StockCharts Technical Rank shows how a stock is performing relative to its peers, not a benchmark index.
 Indices, such as the S&P 500, are dominated by large-caps and may not truly reflect the market as a whole.
 Instead of benchmarking to one index, SCTR sorts all stocks within a specific universe, such as large-caps, mid-caps and small-caps.
 In this regard, chartists can see how Apple is performing relative to Amazon, IBM and other large-cap stocks.